Skip to content

 NameTypeRequiredDescription

-numbernumbertrueThe number to be converted to an interval
+numbernumbertrueThe number to convert into an interval

 {